Mitsubishi Diamante: Japan

-The Japanese Diamante hardtop was built from 1990 until 1995 and was available in front wheel drive (FWD) and all wheel drive (AWD).
-Some models featured 4WS (see Mitsubishi AWC for details).
+The Japanese Diamante hardtop was built from 1990 until 1995 and was available in front wheel drive (FWD) and all-wheel drive (AWD).
+Some models featured four-wheel steering (4WS).

-FWD versions featured an independent suspension design with MacPherson strut at the front and multi-link in the rear.
+FWD versions featured an independent suspension design with MacPherson struts at the front and multi-link in the rear.
 This version was available with a range of engines listed below, some with five-speed manual in addition to four-speed automatic transmission.
 AWD Diamantes come in three models: the 25V 4WD, 30R 4WD and the flagship 30R-SE 4WD.
 All have MacPherson strut front suspension with double wishbones at the rear.
 Both front and rear brake discs are ventilated.
 The AWD Diamante sits 5 mm lower than a standard FWD Diamante and has a 70-liter fuel tank instead of the FWD's 72-liter tank.

 This range of vehicles was powered by three V6 engines (of 2.0-, 2.5- and 3.0-liter capacity) of the 6G7 family; AWD was available on most models.
 Perhaps contrary to its overseas image, Mitsubishi at the time fully emphasized the use of electronic gadgets in its cars and the Diamante is notable for a long list of such features.
 Each engine choice obligated buyers in Japan to pay more annual road tax and the level of standard and luxury equipment increased accordingly.